-Committee Date mmittee Date 10.21.2024 Submitting Department Office of the City Council Contact Name Abigail Martin Contact Email & Phone ammartin@spokanecity.org x6426 Council Sponsor(s) Council President Wilkerson Select Agenda Item Type □ Consent Agenda Item Name 0320 - Ordinance Amending Transportation Commission Provisions Proposed Council Action Approval to proceed to Legislative Agenda  Information Only Summary (Background) use the Fiscal Impact box below for relevant financial information The City Council recently enact Ordinance C36517, creating the Transportation Commission.
+Committee Date 10.21.2024 Submitting Department Office of the City Council Contact Name Abigail Martin Contact Email & Phone ammartin@spokanecity.org x6426 Council Sponsor(s) Council President Wilkerson Select Agenda Item Type ☐ Consent ☐ Discussion Time Requested: 5 minutes Agenda Item Name 0320 - Ordinance Amending Transportation Commission Provisions Proposed Council Action ☐ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information The City Council recently enact Ordinance C36517, creating the Transportation Commission.
 The proposed ordinance is intended to make two technical amendments.
 First, in 2004 the City Council adopted Ordinance C33507 creating the Citizens Streets Advisory Commission (CSAC) to review the "plans, cost, timeliness, appropriate use of materials and technology" relating to construction of city streets.
 The functions and duties of the CSAC have been subsumed into the functions and duties of the newly created Transportation Commission, and due to an oversight, the sections of the Spokane Municipal Code relating to the CSAC were not repealed as part of Ordinance C36517.
 This proposed ordinance corrects that oversight.
 Second, the proposed ordinance amends SMC 04.40.050 to clarify that liaison positions are selected by the organizations they represent and not nominated by the Mayor or subject to confirmation by the City Council.
-Fiscal Impact Approved in current year budget?
-Yes No N/A Total Cost: N/A Current year cost: Subsequent year(s) cost: Narrative: N/A N/A Funding Source One-time Recurring N/A Specify funding source: Select Funding Source Is this funding source sustainable for future years, months, etc?
+Fiscal Impact Approved in current year budge Total Cost: N/A Current year cost: Subsequent year(s) cos Narrative: N/A 11//1 Funding Source □ One-time □ Recurring □ N/A Specify funding source: Select Funding Source Is this funding source sustainable for future years, months, etc?
 Click or tap here to enter text.
-Expense Occurrence One-time Recurring N/A Other budget impacts: (revenue generating, match requirements, etc.) N/A N/A please give a brief description as to why) ne proposal have on historically excluded communities?
+Expense Occurrence e-time Recurring N/A Other budget impacts: (revenue generating, match requirements, etc.) N/A please give a brief description as to why) he proposal have on historically excluded communities?